rgoldschmid/web24-exercise-3/README.md

 # Web Technologies - Exercise 3

-The third exercise is mainly about styling, but also about semantic HTML and a new endpoint on the server.
+The third exercise is about styling, but also about semantic HTML and a new endpoint on the server.
 As usual, you find detailed information about these parts in the **Tasks** section below.

 To set up your working environment for the project, you will have to perform the same steps you already used in exercise 1 and 2.
 First, you **clone** the project and configure it in an IDE, then you **install** the project's dependencies.
 To do so, run